 Historic crossbow range with demonstrations of medieval tradition

-What is the best time of year to visit attractions in San Marino?
+When is the best season to visit attractions in San Marino?

 May-June and September-October offer ideal weather (18-24°C), fewer crowds than July-August peak, and beautiful light for photography